History of BBC television idents: Rhythm & Movement (2002–2006)

 A change in controller at BBC One saw the balloon globe icon become the shortest-lived ident package of the colour television era.
-The new controller, Lorraine Heggessey, made no secret of her hate for the Balloon idents, as she believed them to be “slow and distant.”
-Because of this opinion, she ordered a review of the current branding.
-Because of this review, after 39 years, the globe style was replaced on 29 March 2002 by new idents featuring a new multicultural theme.
+The new controller, Lorraine Heggessey, described the Balloon idents as "slow and distant."
+She ordered a review of the current branding which replaced the globe style by new idents featuring a new multicultural theme.
 The relaunch also saw a new logo for the channel based upon that of BBC Two, though the logo was instead the BBC logo and the word "ONE" below it within a red box.
 The box style later became a common style for the BBC's channels.

 The new idents were collaboratively called the 'Rhythm and Movement' idents and featured dancers at various locations dancing to different musical arrangements of Peter Lawlor's theme.
-These proved to be hugely unpopular; some viewers accused the BBC of being overtly politically correct, as one of the idents involved disabled dancers in wheelchairs, while other viewers were dismayed that the longstanding globe motif had been abandoned after 39 years.
+These proved to be unpopular; with some viewers accused the BBC of being overtly politically correct, as one of the idents involved disabled dancers in wheelchairs, while other viewers were disappointed that the longstanding globe motif had been abandoned after 39 years.
 This was also the first new presentation package not to include a clock though one had been designed — it had become difficult to transmit the time accurately, given the delay introduced by satellites and digital transmission.